Welcome to the North West Region

 Friday 8th: RS Day Oulton Park.
 Meeting at Lymm Services, Mc Donald’s from 8:30am to be on the road at 9:15 to convoy down to Oulton Park.
 This is a cracking free entry spectator day with lots of Porsches in attendance.

 Sunday 10th: Jasmine Porshalink Open Morning.
 Open from 9 – 11am.
-3A Pendleside, Nelson, BB9 6RY, Free Bacon Buttie & a brew.
+3A Pendleside, Nelson, BB9 6RY, Free Bacon Butties & a brew.
 Not to be missed.
+Followed by a run over to OPC Bolton.

 Monday 11th: Club Night at The Bowling Green, PR7 5LA from 7pm.